ECCC-MSC/open-data/docs/msc-geomet/ogc_api_en.md

 ## OGC API - Advanced filtering with CQL2

-GeoMet-OGC-API now supports data filtering using Common Query Language (CQL2) though the `?filter` query parameter in the HTTP request. `CQL2` is an [OGC standard](https://docs.ogc.org/is/21-065r2/21-065r2.html) designed to support advanced query of geospatial data and perform filtering directly on the server.
+GeoMet-OGC-API supports data filtering using Common Query Language (CQL2) though the `?filter` query parameter in the HTTP request. `CQL2` is an [OGC standard](https://docs.ogc.org/is/21-065r2/21-065r2.html) designed to support advanced query of geospatial data and perform filtering directly on the server.
 By using CQL2, clients can reduce the amount of data returned and retrieve only data of interest.

 CQL2 allows users to construct flexible and precise queries based on feature attributes and geometry.</br>